aleksejhoffaerber/EmergingTechnologies/README.md

 7. Using bigrams to identify specific complicated industries

-A result presentation can be downloaded here: https://github.com/aleksejhoffaerber/EmergingTechnologies/blob/master/Pitch_LDA_Emerging%20Technologies.pdf
+A result presentation (19th of Novermber, 2019) with more details, can be downloaded here: https://github.com/aleksejhoffaerber/EmergingTechnologies/blob/master/Pitch_LDA_Emerging%20Technologies.pdf

 Identification of Emerging Industries